 Charley joins the Program as the first ever Scholar from Harvard Westlake School.
 He was drawn to IU because it excels in all of his many areas of interest: music, culture, languages, media, public policy, and business.
 Though he plans to explore as many of these new fields and skills as possible, he will major in international studies and Russian.

-Deeply interested in politics, history, and law, Eli joins the Program as a political science major and the sixteenth Scholar from North Central High School.
-He will never fully abandon his childhood dream of becoming a lawyer and a Supreme Court Justice, but he has decided instead to pursue a political career.
+Deeply interested in economics, history, and law, Eli joins the Program as an economics major and the sixteenth Scholar from North Central High School.
+He will never fully abandon his childhood dream of becoming a lawyer and a Supreme Court Justice, but he has decided instead to pursue a career in academia.

 Annaka is a senior studying vocal performance in the Jacobs School of Music and looks forward to finishing strong on another year of artistic development.
 The best advice she ever received came from her high school voice teacher, who first encouraged her to audition at IU, where she now grows as an artist every day through her interactions with faculty and fellow students.